cimcoderdepository/alx-low_level_programming/0x18-dynamic_libraries/implementation/extern_keyword.md

-# HOW TO USE THE "extern" KEYWORD IN A C PROGRAM
+# How to use "extern" keyword in a C program

 In C programming language, the extern keyword is used to declare a variable or function that is defined in another source file or module.
 This allows you to use a variable or function that is defined in a different file or module in your current program.